 Start the camera acquisition and spread the images into three windows representing two individual cameras and the overlay [1].
 Close the popup window once the image acquisition is complete [2], then open the acquired ND file [3].

 SCREEN: Starting camera acquisition and spreading images into three windows.

+SCREEN: make sure PFS is on.

+SCREEN: click on acquire-capture time lapse -capture automatically.

+SCREEN: set file path, name and number of loops.

 SCREEN: Closing the popup window.